 12. I Matter

-Travelling makes you modest, but also you encounter people who meet you for the first time in a neurtal envivronment – far away from your familiar surroundings.
+Travelling makes you modest, but also you encounter people who meet you for the first time in a neutral environment – far away from your familiar surrounding.
 They look you in the eyes, they hear your voice, see your gestic and mimic and acknowledge your presence.
 They don’t judge about your background.
 This is when I saw my true value: Strangers are like a mirror, which reflects your real character.

 13. My Personal Needs Became (More) Obvious